NEW 📗Story: Tap

 • Federal Reservation provides a coordination mechanism.
 When critical materials face scarcity, the Ministry of Industry allocates supplies through priority systems.
 Essential goods (food, medicine, housing materials, etc.) receive first allocation.
 Export production receives last priority.
 This prevents coordination failures from creating genuine hardship.

-• The Commonwealth National Economic Register is a networked computer system that aggregates data continuously, catching coordination problems before they turn into shortages or gluts.
-Computer patterns trained on decades of production data spot unusual behaviour – inventory piling up somewhere, unexpected depletion rates, regional imbalances.
-Human planners receive alerts and investigate.
+• The Commonwealth National Economic Register is a networked computer system that aggregates data continuously, designed to catch coordination problems before they turn into shortages or gluts.
+Over decades of production data, they are now well-trained and spot unusual behaviour regularly (most often stagnant inventory, unexpected depletion rates, regional imbalances, etc.).
+A computer cannot make a management decision and so its purpose is to alert planners to investigate.

-Economists call this “visible hand” coordination – active but decentralised management replacing price signals with information flows and voluntary cooperation.
+Economists call this “visible hand” coordination – active but decentralised management replacing price signals with information flows and (occasionally begrudging) voluntary cooperation.

 Domestic Trade #

-The Commonwealth’s eight Regional Commonwealths use the industrial crown (⊽) for inter-republic trade, creating an internal foreign exchange system.
+The Commonwealth’s eight regions use the industrial crown (✦) for inter-republic trade, creating an internal foreign exchange system.
 Republics and municipal corporations maintain trade balances with each other, tracked through regional accounting bureaus.

 Exchange Rate Management prevents currency manipulation through several mechanisms: